Lyr-7D1h/lssg/README.md

 ```

 ## Roadmap
+- LMarkdown: convert html to markdown tokens when suitable (h6 html to Header enc)
 - Make default options root of Attributes (don't require [default] block)
 - Add recovery and logging instead of panicking
     - panic on broken link